fortesg/fortrantestgenerator/README.md

 Please see the note on that above.
 Unfortunately, ICON contains a lot of such variables, especially in the derived types.
 Just add `=> NULL()` to all of the declarations if possible.

+#### 6. JSBACH

+Due to its dynamic data structures JSBACH cannot be analyzed properly by FortranCallGraph.
+Therefore, I have created a mock interface that captures and replays the output of the original JSBACH interface: https://github.com/fortesg/jsbach-mock.
+The template `IconJsbachMock` makes use of this interface.

 ## License

 [GNU General Public License v3.0](LICENSE)